amirkeren/bluemix-workshop/README.md

 3. Restage the application if prompt to do so

 4. Click on the newely added Cloudant service then click on "Service Credentials" and then "New Credential".
 Finally click "Add"

+# Adding Watson Language Traslator service

+1. Go to the creation page of Watson Language Translator service using [this](https://console.ng.bluemix.net/catalog/services/language-translator) link or search for "translator" in the Bluemix catalog

+2. Click on the "Create" button to add the new service

 #Creating the action